 Overall, the use of these technologies over the past two decades has decreased land use by over 100 million hectares, thus saving precious natural resources and biodiversity.
 If just two traits are having such a tremendous positive impact, one can only imagine the potential benefits that future varieties could bring to farmers and consumers—drought-tolerant crops that save water, more vitamin-producing cereal crops and non-allergenic peanuts are just a few examples.

 But still the fear persists that these tremendous advances in agriculture are harmful to the end consumers.
 Rest assured, before any of these foods reach the market, they follow a decade-long regulatory process and must be considered “generally regarded as safe” and “substantially equivalent” to conventional counterparts before they can be approved for field cultivation by the USDA, FDA, and EPA.

 No other crop-development technology, be it selective breeding or mutagenesis breeding, is scrutinized as thoroughly.
-If just two traits are having such a tremendous positive impact, one can only imagine the potential benefits future varieties could bring.

 With the fear mongering now associated with the terms “GMO” and “genetic engineering,” it’s time to switch to the more informative “genetic enhancement,” because we’re truly enhancing all that science and agriculture have to offer for the plates here and around the world.

 We’ve come a long way from painstakingly selecting and replicating beneficial varieties of food crops.
 It would be a shame if progress is hindered or halted by people who wrongly believe they’re making the world a better place by opposing beneficial, sustainable technologies, while advocating for the more expensive organic or natural produce that have no scientific backing to justify the extra expense.